-Chermoula is a flavorful marinade made with preserved lemons, fresh herbs, and olive oil.
-It's perfect for adding flavor to fish, shellfish, veggies, or just about anything savory!
+This easy homemade Moroccan chermoula is a flavorful sauce made with preserved lemons, fresh parsley and cilantro, cumin, paprika, and olive oil.
+While it’s perfect for fish, it’s also terrific for adding flavor to shellfish, veggies, or just about anything savory.
+Best of all, it takes just 10 minutes to make!

 Allow me to introduce you to your new favorite marinade, chermoula!
 It's vegan, made with simple ingredients and super quick to throw together.